 Girls Inc., a national organization, was founded as “Girls Club” to serve girls and young women in the aftermath of the Civil War.
 The clubs were founded upon the fundamental belief in the inherent potential of each girl and established the core value of creating a safe gathering place for girls.

 In 1955, the Junior Women’s Club of Santa Barbara responded to a teenager’s plea on a local “Free Speech” radio program.
 The young woman asked “Why can’t we have a Girls Club in Santa Barbara?”
 Mrs. Ada McReynolds Wise, a retired dress designer and member of the Women’s Club responded.

 The focus of the Girls Club of Santa Barbara and Goleta began to change, to help girls grow-up to become well-rounded, independent young women.
-Programs were expanded to include youth leadership, sports, health education, and cultural and career orientation programs.
-Santa Barbara membership grew to 520 girls, with 100 girls attending daily, and Goleta membership grew to 500 girls, with 80 attending daily.
+Programs were expanded to include leadership, sports, health education, and cultural and career orientation programs.
+Santa Barbara membership grew to 520 girls, and Goleta membership grew to 500 girls.